ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 Using survival and generation rates, the simulations will project future enrollment for each grade and school.
 We will run the simulations for a specified number of iterations (e.g., 10,000), and in each iteration, we will randomly sample the survival rates and generation rates from their respective distributions (using the average and standard deviation calculated in the previous steps).

 The example below illustrates how to perform two-year Monte Carlo simulations.
 The first part simulates survival and generation rates for year 1 and year 2.
 The second part combines these separate simulations into a final simulation at the district or school level.
-Adding more simulation and projection steps allows us to extend the code to simulate over two years of projections if needed.[^6]
+Adding more simulation and projection steps allows us to extend the code to simulate over two years of projections if needed.[^reproducibility]

-[^6]: **Note on reproducibility**: the simulation uses a pseudorandom seed (for example, `setseed(20260209)`) to make draws reproducible.
+[^reproducibility]: **Note on reproducibility**: the simulation uses a pseudorandom seed (for example, `setseed(20260209)`) to make draws reproducible.
 Different seeds will produce different simulated draws; when auditing sensitivity, run the full simulation across several seeds or report results aggregated across multiple seeds to ensure results are not driven by a single random draw.

 ```sql {title="Running Monte Carlo Simulations"}
 create or replace temp table monte_carlo as